stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 #### System Requirements

 NREQ-11.1
-: The system MUST define a role for citizens and limit their access to only their own profile and public educational content.
+: The system MUST define a role for citizens and limit their access to only functions designated for "user" or "citizen" access.

 NREQ-11.2
-: The system MUST define a role for smart city managers and limit their access to only citizen aggregate data reports and demand management tooling.
+: The system MUST define a role for smart city managers and limit their access to only functions designated for "user" or "smart city manager" access.

 ---